Ordspilleren/esp32-linak-desk-control/README.md

 ![](./schematic.png)

+I use a 2N2222 transistor for Q1.
+The exact resistors used don't matter much, as long as the resulting voltage divider brings the 12V down to ~3V.

+Wire up RX and TX to the pins defined in `RX_PIN` and `TX_PIN` in the code.

 ## Home Assistant Integration

 By default, this project exposes two topics to MQTT that can easily be integrated into Home Assistant: `height` and `setheight`.